UCL/research-computing-with-cpp/session03/01Libraries.md

 * In comparison with languages such as Python
     * In C++ prefer few well chosen libraries
     * Be aware of their licenses for future distribution
-    * Keep a log of any changes, patches etc.
+    * Keep a log of any changes, patches etc. that you make
-    * Be able to compile all your own code, including libraries, so need common build environment. (eg. CMake, Make, Visual Studio).
+    * Be able to compile all your own code, including libraries
+        * so need common build environment. (eg. CMake, Make, Visual Studio).

 [PythonCourse]: http://development.rc.ucl.ac.uk/training/engineering
 [Python04Intro]: http://development.rc.ucl.ac.uk/training/engineering/session04/